 Not many organisations define their values and service practice succinctly and in a way that captures your imagination.
-Rembrandt Living has an organisational ethos that is clearly articulated in one word: ‘Gezellij’.
+Rembrandt Living, an aged care residential service, has an organisational ethos that is clearly articulated in one word: ‘Gezellij’.
 This Dutch word is complex and does not have a straightforward English translation.
 But once understood it is full of potential and imagination for driving the highest quality staff recruitment and care.

 Deb Dutton, Rembrandt Living’s CEO, described Gezellij as a tangible experience, a feeling of warm welcome when you first walk in the front door.
 But warm does not even begin to capture the essence of Gezellij .